-- Do not rock the circuit board in the EISA Bus connector pull straight up to remove. - Do not grasp or push on the rear-panel connectors when removing or installing circuit boards in the card slots. - 3.
+- Do not rock the circuit board in the EISA Bus connector pull straight up to remove. - Do not grasp or push on the rear-panel connectors when removing or installing a circuit board in a card slot. - 3.
 Extract the circuit board.
-If the circuit board is a tall circuit board, use the extraction lever on the front of the board and the extraction ring at the back of the board to lift the circuit board free of the connectors on the motherboard.

-For short circuit boards, carefully grasp the board and lift upward to free the circuit board from the motherboard connectors.
+If the circuit board is tall, use the extraction lever on the front of the board and the extraction ring at the back of the board to lift the circuit board free of the connectors on the motherboard. - For short circuit boards, carefully grasp the board and lift upward to free the circuit board from the motherboard connectors.
 You might need to remove an adjacent tall board to get enough room for a safe hold on the board.

 Figure 3.
-Screw Locations for Board Mounting Bracket
+Screw Locations for a Board Bracket